No more fancy number plates on cars: Maharashtra plans for compulsory HSRP

 Fancy number plates on cars in Maharashtra will soon be a thing of past as the state government plans to make it compulsory for all vehicles to bear High Security Registration Plates, or HSRP.
 The state's motor vehicles department has initiated bids for contractors who will make the tamper-proof number plates.
 The authority plans to complete the process and begin fitting all vehicles with HSRP within the next one year.

 HSRP is mandatory for all vehicles around the country after the Centre made it a must-have since April, 2019.
 HSRP was not mandatory for vehicles registered in the state earlier.
-People used to fit fancy number plates which are sometimes difficult for traffic personnel to decipher.
+People used to fit fancy number plates which makes it difficult for traffic personnel to decipher the registrations of such vehicles.
 According to the state motor vehicles department, the process of fitting HSRP will begin early next year and should be completed before the year ends.
 According to officials, there are more than one crore vehicles in the state which do not have HSRP affixed.

 The HSRP contractors will set up centres under the state RTO to help vehicles get their number plates affixed.
 Once set up, vehicle owners can take prior appointment through app to get HSRP.
 Once ready, the owners can reach one of these centres to get them fitted.